Dunfermline – Double Glazing and Conservatories

 Living in Dunfermline, Mr & Mrs Miller wanted a reputable local company to replace the inefficient timber framed windows in their Victorian home.
 “It was often cold.
 Even in summer we’d need to put the heating on” said Mrs Miller.

 The previous windows were old, draughty and not sound proof.
-Mrs Miller said “CR Smith were able to install sliding sash windows which meant we could retain the aesthetics of our house whilst modernising it and making it warmer and sound proof.”
+Mrs Miller said “CR Smith were able to install sliding sash double glazed windows which meant we could retain the aesthetics of our house whilst modernising it and making it warmer and sound proof.”

 Mrs Miller said they were “delighted with the choice we made.
 It was a very positive experience and the windows were exactly what we had in mind.”